ramirlm/autocomplete-api/server/README.md

 Coverage information is displayed and saved in the folder `__tests__/coverage`

 ### Deploying to Production
+The Book-Fetch API provides a Production (Dockerfile)['/server/Dockerfile'] that creates the production bundle.

 ## Future Improvements
+- Implementing the Frontend;
 - Integration with external services to fetch reviews;
-- Implementing the Frontend;
 - Additional Fields and metadata;
 - Rating service;
+- Multistage build and docker-compose